-Term deposits, grants receivable and bonds bear interest at a fixed rate and AQi is, therefore, exposed to the risk of changes in fair value resulting from interest rate fluctuations.
+Term deposits and grants receivable bear interest at a fixed rate and AQi is, therefore, exposed to the risk of changes in fair value resulting from interest rate fluctuations.
 Since financial instruments are recognized at amortized cost, changes in the fair value have no impact on net revenues and expenses.